bormaxi8080/osint-timeline/DRAFT.md

 **Linux & DevOps:**

 ShellFirm - Intercept any risky patterns (default or defined by you) and prompt you a small challenge for double verification: https://github.com/kaplanelad/shellfirm

+ArchImage - Build AppImage packages for all distributions but including Arch Linux packages.
+Powered by JuNest: https://github.com/ivan-hc/ArchImage

 ----